The DASH diet is regularly advised by physicians to combat hypertension (aka elevated blood pressure). But could this diet help our livers, too?

 I also had high blood pressure when I was diagnosed with NAFLD in 2014 and while working to reverse it, my blood pressure also became normal, ending up with my doctor putting me off the meds.

-In the ten years since reversing my fatty liver disease, I didn’t have to take blood pressure medication, as it was all under control.
+In the 12 years since reversing my fatty liver disease, I didn’t have to take blood pressure medication, as it was all under control.
 However, I did not follow the DASH diet, but my modified Mediterranean diet instead.

 So it appears – at least based on my personal experience – that these two sometimes go hand in hand and working to fix one of the problems will fix or at least improve the other.